 Not everyone plans on writing multiple books or building a following and that’s ok.
 There are many books that need to be written, stories that need to be told, and many of those can be marketed well with just Amazon ads.
 But if you’ve tried self-publishing before and don’t understand why you aren’t getting any sales it’s likely because you haven’t built your platform or because your book doesn’t look professional.

 You can write wherever makes sense to you – Word, Google Docs, Scrivener, random notebooks.
 You will need your text in Word doc format eventually in the process but that doesn’t mean you have to do your actual writing there.
 Google Docs and Scrivener both give you the option to save directly to a Word doc.
 Google docs is a great free option and also makes it easy to collaborate if you have coauthors.
 Scrivener is a paid writing software that some writers love and some don’t.
 If you want to try it they have a free trial.

 It is time consuming to go through all the suggestions but it is worth it.
-The more time you spend self-editing with Pro Writing Aid, the less money you’ll spend paying a professional editor.
+The more time you spend self-editing with Pro Writing Aid, the less money you’ll spend paying a professional editor (most charge about 25cents a word).
 The paid versions have more options for what they check for and you can use them on desktop with Word and Scrivener instead of just in Google Docs.

 Get 2-3 people to read it and give you feedback, depending on how well you know/trust them you may have them sign a non-disclosure agreement first